jw287962/FarmOnLinux/docs/README.md

  ### NOTES
     - RUNNODE set to 1 will run node... else will not run node... for RPC
     - AUTOSTART--> Add 1 for autostart..
-0 will call autoStop to kill all services
+0 will call autoStop to kill all services... relies on SystemD though. so set up systemd first.
     - TIMER: Units in Minutes...
 TELEGRAM NOTIFICATION DELAY

 # SSH